 Whether the impact of negative media coverage has softened or our trust in societal and corporate measures to curtail the spikes has gotten greater is hard to say, but the fact is that trust in business in most markets proved to bounce back quicker than before, following outbreaks of COVID throughout the year.

 The impact of COVID-spikes on corporate reputation in Europe

 These announcements resulted in more than 35,000 redundancies across industries.
-In May, a 7-month long lockdown was lifted, and Spaniards could again travel within and outside of the country.
+In May, a 7-month-long lockdown was lifted, and Spaniards could again travel within and outside of the country.
 While this should be a reason for optimism, trust in business dropped lower.
-This could relate to BBVA, the second-largest bank in Spain, announcing that it would lay off approximately 4,000 workers; another hard blow to the economy, and especially for public trust in Spanish businesses.
+This could relate to BBVA, the second-largest bank in Spain, announcing that it would lay off approximately 4,000 workers; another hard blow to the economy, and especially to public trust in Spanish businesses.